kimpham54/kimpham54.github.io/README.md

 4. git add, commit -m 'new thang', push origin master
 5. github actions from .github/workflow/gh-pages.yml should deploy public/ in master automatically to gh-pages

+notes:
+- images need to go in static not assets
+- tags and dates need to be properly formatted for pages to build

 kimpham54.github.io is dead.
 Long live kimpham54.github.io!

 2022-08-17